forcedotcom/sfdx-core/EXPORTED.md

+# Salesforce DX Core Library
+This library provides client side management of sfdx projects, org authentication, connections to Salesforce APIs, and other various utilities.

+## [AuthInfo]{@link AuthInfo}

+Create, read, or save authentication information to an org.

+## [Connection]{@link Connection}

+Create an instance of an API connection from an {@link AuthInfo}.

+## {@link Org}

+Create a representation of an org based on an already authenticated alias, username or default.
+The org will have a [connection]{@link Connection} and other useful methods for interacting with an org and it's users.

+## {@link ConfigFile}

+Represents a config file at either a local or global path.
+The config file extends the {@link ConfigStore} which provides map like functions to interact with config values.
+The following classes are config files.

+* {@link Aliases}
+* {@link AuthInfoConfig}
+* {@link OrgUsersConfig}
+* {@link SfdxConfig}
+* {@link SfdxProjectJson}

+## {@link SfdxConfigAggregator}

+Aggregates local, global, and environment config values using {@link SfdxConfig} and environment variables.

+## {@link Project}

+Represents an sfdx project, defined by the file `sfdx-project.json`.

+## {@link UX}

+Helper methods for user experiences to the terminal.

+## {@link Logger}

+All logging in sfdx-core is accomplished through this logging class.
+Anyone can also use the logger to log there own log lines to the `sfdx.log` file or to any other log file or stream utilizing the log level flags and envars set by the CLI or framework.

+## [SfdxError]{@link SfdxError}

+An error class that is always thrown from sfdx-core, providing useful formatting and contextual data.

-# [Messages]{@link Messages}
+## [Messages]{@link Messages}

-It's not a good idea to hard code messages in code, which makes it hard for localization and for others to edit messages across the entire repository.
-Messages can be used for anything from user output (like the console), to error messages, to returned data from a method.

 The [core message framework]{@link Messages} manages messages and allows them to be accessible by all plugins and consumers of sfdx-core.
 It is setup to handle localization down the road, at no additional effort to the consumer.
+Messages can be used for anything from user output (like the console), to error messages, to returned data from a method.

 First, add your messages to the `<moduleRoot>/messages` directory.
 Message files must be in `.json`.